apollographql/apollo-server/docs/source/federation/implementing.md

 restartServer();
 ```

 Here, we add an `onSchemaChange` event listener to the gateway that simply restarts the running server whenever the gateway detects a change in downstream schema.
+Note that we have moved the call to `createGateway` such that only one gateway is created.